A story-based, qualitative method for uncovering most significant project impacts experienced by individuals.

 |When not to use the method?||

-If a programme is little complex and its desired outcomes are clear and obvious so that they can be evaluated using a conventional indicator approach (which is less time consuming).If bringing about (social) change is not the intention of the programme.
+If a programme is not complex and its desired outcomes are clear and obvious so that they can be evaluated using a conventional indicator approach (which is less time consuming).If bringing about (social) change is not the intention of the programme.

 There are several publications by Rick Davies who developed the method, all listed in: Davies R, Dart J 2005.
 The Most Significant Changes (MSC) Technique: A Guide to its Use.

 Since 2000 there has been an active and global "community of practice" that shares experiences with the use of MSC in different settings and provides information on essential reading:

 We found the method in the book: